 I love the honey colour that the stain gave the table.
-It’s warm and really ties in nicely with the other elements in the room (like the pine cupboard which is a really similar shade).
+It’s warm and really ties in nicely with the other elements in the room.

 - $95 on wood (construction grade spruce for the legs and pine for the top)